Dragon-Wonder/Physics-Collision-Simulator/README.md

 "Log Ball's Path" (if enabled with a 1 instead of 0), will cause a a file called "logfile.log", which will contain the placement of every ball on every update (it gets quite big as you can guess).

 "Enable drag Mode" (if enabled with a 1 instead of 0), will cause the cannonballs to be effected by drag.
-It is listed as experimental because I based the equations used off of several things I found online and I cannot verify how accuate it is.
+It is listed as experimental because I based the equations used off of several things I found online and I cannot verify how accurate it is.

+"Draw Ball path on Screen" (if enabled with a 1 instead of 0), will cause small pixels to trail after each ball.

 Once you start the program you will be greeted with a beautiful white screen.
 To create a new cannonball you click (and hold down the button) you can now move your move around to change the angle that the new cannonball will be fired at; as well as the longer the line the faster it will go.